newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

 -  Add 1 to ``r4`` (``i``)
 -  Call ``putch``
 -  Compare ``r4`` to 8 (8 is always the value of ``ascii_idx``)
--  Branch back to the beginning of the loop if ``r4`` and 8 aren’t equal
+-  Branch back to the beginning of the loop if ``r4`` and 8 aren't equal

-There’s one quirk to notice in this code.
+There's one quirk to notice in this code.
 In the C source, the for loop checks whether ``i < ascii_idx``.
 However, in the assembly code, the check is effectively whether ``i == ascii_idx``!
-This is even easier to glitch - as long as we can break past the ``brne`` instruction once, we’ll get to the data buffer.
+This is even easier to glitch - as long as we can break past the ``brne`` instruction once, we'll get to the data buffer.

 The Attack Script
 -----------------